Ch0wW/ansible-role-doomservers/README.md

 doom_install_odamex_directory: "{{ doom_main_directory }}/odamex"
 ```

-Set it to `true` if you want to install Zandronum.
+Set it to `true` if you want to install Odamex.
 The second variable is where the executable will be installed.

 Dependencies
 ------------